The Best 50 Things to Do in Edinburgh

 It is located on The Mound Hill on Princes Street; it has a neoclassical style.

-21. Stroll along Water of Leith Walk
+21. Stroll along the Water of Leith Walk in Edinburgh Scotland

 The Water of Leith Walk is a walk along the Water of Leith River banks, Edinburgh’s most important river.